Arthroscopic SLAP Repair

 What is Arthroscopic SLAP Repair?

-Arthroscopic SLAP (Superior Labrum Anterior-Posterior) repair is a minimally invasive surgical procedure done to repair a tear in the shoulder labrum where it is attached to the biceps tendon.
-The shoulder labrum is rim of cartilage that surrounds the shoulder socket.
-The surgery is performed through button-hole incisions using a narrow instrument called an arthroscope, which allows visualisation of the inside of the joint and repair of injury to be done with minimal damage to the surrounding healthy tissues.
+Arthroscopic SLAP (Superior Labrum Anterior-Posterior) repair is a minimally invasive surgical procedure performed to repair a tear in the shoulder labrum where it attaches to the biceps tendon.
+The shoulder labrum is a rim of cartilage that surrounds the shoulder socket.
+The surgery is performed through button-hole incisions using a narrow instrument called an arthroscope, which allows visualization of the inside of the joint and repair of the injury with minimal damage to surrounding healthy tissues.

 What is the aim of an Arthroscopic SLAP Repair?

-The aim of the surgery is to alleviate painful shoulder symptoms and to maximize mobility and function of the shoulder.
+The aim of the surgery is to relieve shoulder pain and restore mobility and function of the shoulder.

-What happens if a Arthroscopic SLAP Repair is left Untreated?
+What happens if an Arthroscopic SLAP Tear is left Untreated?

-The patient will be at risk for recurrent shoulder dislocations, instability, frozen shoulder, and chronic pain.
+If left untreated, a SLAP tear can lead to recurrent shoulder dislocations, instability, frozen shoulder, and chronic shoulder pain.

 Preparing for Arthroscopic SLAP Repair

-• You may have to undergo a physical exam and laboratory tests to ensure there are no contraindications for the surgery.
+- You may need to undergo a physical examination and laboratory tests to ensure there are no contraindications for surgery.

-• You must avoid smoking or drinking as these activities slow down healing of tissue after surgery.
+- You must avoid smoking and alcohol, as these activities slow down tissue healing after surgery.

 What happens during Arthroscopic SLAP Repair?